TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/BestPractises/NamingConventions.rst

 Plugin signature
 ================

-..  deprecated:: 13.4
+..  versionchanged:: 14.0
-    Adding frontend plugins as a "General Plugin", setting the content record :sql:`CType` to :sql:`'list'` and `list_type` to the plugin signature is deprecated.
+    Adding frontend plugins as a "General Plugin", setting the content record :sql:`CType` to :sql:`'list'` and `list_type` to the plugin signature is not possible anymore.
 See :ref:`plugins-list_type-migration`.

 The plugin signature of non-Extbase plugins, registered via :php:`ExtensionManagementUtility::addPlugin()` is an arbitrarily defined string.